 I am a Ph.D.
-Candidate in Security Studies and Teaching Assistant at the School of Politics, Security, and International Affairs at the University of Central Florida.
+Candidate in Security Studies at the School of Politics, Security, and International Affairs and Research Assistant at the Resilient, Intelligent, and Energy Systems Cluster at the University of Central Florida.